Brighton Colorado Homepage

 • Reduce exposure from drinking water by using water treated by an in-home water treatment filter that is certified to lower the levels of PFAS or by using bottled water that has been treated with reverse osmosis for drinking, cooking, and preparing baby formula.
 Use tap water for bathing, showering, brushing teeth, washing hands, watering yards, washing dishes, cleaning, and laundry.

 • Reduce exposure from other sources.
-Visit https://cdphe.colorado.gov/pfas-health to learn more.
+Visit the CDPHE PFAS website to learn more.

 • Boiling, freezing, or letting water stand does not reduce PFAS levels.

 • If you have specific health concerns, consult your doctor.
-An information sheet, “Talking to Your Health Care Provider about PFAS,” is available at https://bit.ly/PFAS-doctor.
+The CDPHE’s information sheet, “Talking to Your Health Care Provider about PFAS,” is available to support your conversation.

 What is the City of Brighton doing to address the situation?

-In addition, the city is offering Brighton utility customers free water filter pitchers that reduces the risk of PFAS (Note: Filter availability could be limited based on supply and demand).
-To receive a filter, please email Liz Escatel at lescatel@brightonco.gov.
+The City is offering Brighton utility customers free water filter pitchers that reduces the risk of PFAS until all sources, both our own and purchased sources, can reduce PFAS as required.
+(Note: Filter availability may be limited based on supply and demand).
+To receive a filter, please email waterquality@brightonco.gov, or call 720-925-9486.

 Consumer Drinking Water Notice